nguyenphuminh/catniff/README.md

 console.log("Updated weight:", w.data);  // Should move toward 3.0
 ```

-And it can still do much more, check out the docs mentioned below for more information.
+And it can still do much more, check out the docs and examples below for more information.

 ## Documentation